openclimatefix/cloudcasting-app/src/cloudcasting_metrics/README.md

 # cloudcasting-metrics

-This package is used to score the predictions made by the model.
-By default, the scoring is run for all init-times made the day before.
+This package is used to score the predictions made by the cloudcasting model and save the scores to a zarr store at the location `METRIC_ZARR_PATH`.
+By default, the scoring is run for all init-times made the day before running.

 ## Environment Variables